siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 174 2021 May 7, Friday

+**Today's Progress**

+*Drupal Vue.js contd.*
+1. Work on CORS file to work out need values
+2. Clean up for article

+**Link to work:**
+1. Local / digikojo.com/post-app

 ### Day 173 2021 May 6, Thursday

 **Today's Progress**

 *Drupal Vue.js contd.*
 1. Set up and get working.
-Trouble shooting.
+Trouble-shooting.
 2. Clean up

 *Thoughts*